5 min read

 For the 30 days ending August 27, the S&P 500 kept its foot on the gas, adding 8.55% on a total return basis in August.
 Meanwhile, the CBOE VIX market volatility index closed the month at 24.47 dipped 5.3%.

 Over the course of July, the yield on the benchmark 10-year U.S. Treasury note, which stood at 0.533% at the end of July, rose to 0.752% as of Thursday’s close.

 Oil prices rose around $2 in the 30 days ending August 27, as West Texas Intermediate crude continued its crawl back from the abyss.
 Meantime, gold reversed direction and dipped $9, closing at $1,936 per ounce.

-In a replay of July’s results, euro and British pound improved continued to rise sharply against the U.S. dollar, while the Japanese yen fell slightly.
-Cryptocurrency was more subdued Bitcoin gaining around $325, closing Thursday at $11,268 after having pierced the $12,000 mark earlier in the month.
+In a replay of July’s results, the euro and British pound improvement continued to rise sharply against the U.S. dollar, while the Japanese yen fell slightly.
+The cryptocurrency was more subdued Bitcoin gaining around $325, closing Thursday at $11,268 after having pierced the $12,000 mark earlier in the month.